Anxiety Disorder Is Caused By A Biological Problem With The Brain

-Myth: Anxiety is caused by a biological problem with the brain
+Anxiety Disorder Myth #3: Anxiety disorder is caused by a biological problem with the brain.

-The problem with the theory is that it was based on a misinterpretation of the MRI and fMRI scans and not that the scans actually showed a biological problem.
+The problem with this theory is that it was based on a misinterpretation of the MRI and fMRI scans and not that the scans actually showed a biological problem.

-As Dr. Burns states, “If you’re feeling sad, your brain may show one pattern; if you’re feeling happy or excited, it may show another.”
+As Dr. David Burns, author of the popular book “The Feeling Good Handbook,” states, “If you’re feeling sad, your brain may show one pattern; if you’re feeling happy or excited, it may show another.”

-Yes, MRI and fMRI technologies can be helpful in the diagnostic process for some medical conditions, but they CANNOT determine why anxiety and depressive disorders occur.
+Yes, MRI and fMRI technologies can be helpful in the diagnostic process for some medical conditions.
+They CANNOT, however, determine "why" anxiety and depressive disorders occur.
 It’s not within their capability.

-Moreover, many people have overcome problematic anxiety through addressing the behavioral issues at the root of anxiety unwellness.
-Their success was based on behavioral modification and not on an operation to fix a biological problem with the brain.
+Moreover, many people have overcome anxiety disorder by addressing anxiety disorder’s underlying factors.
+Their success was based on behavioral modification and not on an operation or medication to fix a biological problem with the brain.

 So, no, anxiety disorder is not caused by a biological problem with the brain.
-Fortunately, this theory, for the most part, has disappeared over the last number of years.
+Fortunately, this theory, for the most part, has disappeared over the last few years.

 How can this myth hamper recovery?

-All of us have the ability to overcome anxiety unwellness with the right information, help, effort, and support.
-No one needs to be a victim of anxiety, especially since anxiety is something we create rather than something we are victims of.
+All of us have the ability to overcome anxiety disorder with the right information, therapy, and support.
+No one needs to be a victim of anxiety disorder, especially since we can work to overcome it.

 How can this myth make things worse?

-Anxiety occurs when we worry that something bad or harmful may happen.
-If you believe your anxiety is caused by something outside of your control that you can never ‘correct’ or resolve, the implications of that realization could make you feel more anxious, and even depressed.
+If you believe your anxiety is caused by something outside of your control that you can never “correct” or resolve, the implications of that realization could make you feel more anxious, and even depressed.

-When people feel they have no hope, this mindset can produce the very outcome they fear and dread, which creates more anxiety and depression.
+When people feel hopeless, helpless, and trapped (depressed), this mindset can produce the very outcome they fear and dread, which can create more anxiety and depression.

-But if you believe anxiety is a behavior you can work at changing, that realization alone can bring hope, which can alleviate a great deal of unnecessary anxiety and feelings of being depressed.
+But if you believe anxiety stems from behavior you can work at changing, that realization alone can bring hope, which can alleviate unnecessary anxiety and feelings of being depressed.